storesafe/cordova-sqlite-storage/README.md

 - Incorrect or missing insertId/rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.
 - Unlike the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) this plugin handles executeSql calls with too few parameters without error reporting and the iOS version handles executeSql calls with too many parameters without error reporting.

+Some more known issues are tracked in the [open Cordova-sqlite-storage bugs](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

 <!-- END Known issues -->

 ## Other limitations